 Spot these signs of a scammer posing as a military servicemember:

-• Their photo is in several profiles in different platforms.
+Their photo is in several profiles in different platforms.
 Check out who you’re talking to.
 Do a reverse image search of the profile picture.
 Search the name online with the words “scam” and “imposter” to see what comes up.
 If the details don’t line up, it’s a scam.

-• They ask you for money.
+They ask you for money.
 As soon as an online love interest asks for money, the scam bell rings.
-And if they ask for money through gift cards, a wire transferpayment apps like Apple Pay, CashApp, PayPal, and Zelle, or cryptocurrencyall the scam bells ring.
+And if they ask for money through gift cards, a wire transfer, payment apps like Apple Pay, CashApp, PayPal, and Zelle, or cryptocurrency, all the scam bells ring.

 If you think someone is a scammer, cut off contact.
 Tell the social media platform, dating website or app, and then tell the FTC at ReportFraud.ftc.gov.
 Share this post to alert your friends and followers to this scam.

 Heartland Bank is a family-owned bank located in 15 communities across the heart of Nebraska.
 Its vision is to improve the lives of customers, associates, and communities.
-Heartland Bank has been a five-time recipient of American Bankers' Best Banks to Work For award.
+Heartland Bank is a six-time recipient of American Bankers' Best Banks to Work For award.